Family Lawyers in Dandenong, Melbourne

-Parents, whether married, in a relationship, separated or remarried, have a parental responsibility towards their children until they turn 18 years old.
+Parents, whether married, in a relationship, separated or remarried, have a parental responsibility towards their children until they turn 18 years of age.
 If parents cannot agree on their individual responsibilities, then the court can issue parenting orders.
 A parenting order may include agreements concerning who the child will live with, how much time the child will spend with each parent, how parental responsibility will be divided, the methods of communication between the child and the parent he/she does not live with, and other aspects of child care and welfare.

 The court can also approve and consent to an agreement reached between both parties at any point in the legal process.
 The court will always place the best interest of the child above all else.

-If you’re in the midst of a parental dispute or want to take action in the event that your child is at risk of abuse or violence, our experienced lawyers can assist you in the following ways:
+If you’re in the midst of a parental dispute or want to take action in the event that your child is at risk of abuse or violence, our experienced child custody lawyers can assist you in the following ways:

 - Provide you with pragmatic advice on how to negotiate with your partner in relation to parenting arrangements.

 - Design a shared care arrangement between you and your partner, tailored to your needs and lifestyle, as well as to overcome any concerns you may have

 - Draft and document a parenting plan to reflect your agreements

 - Draft Consent parenting orders further to your parenting plan, or your agreements between you and your partner

 - Represent you in Court proceedings involving parenting matters; and

 - Prepare applications for Recovery Orders if your partner has unreasonably withheld the child from you; or

 - Prepare applications for an Airport Watch List Order if you suspect your partner may leave the country with the child.

 The emotional challenges surrounding a separation can often outweigh financial concerns.
 It is critical that each party considers how their financial future will be affected and give importance to how assets (property) of the marriage or de facto relationship (if the couples has been living together for two years or longer) will be divided.